ymehili/AREA/docs/product-requirements-document.md

 - Frontend is implemented as Next.js for web and Expo React Native for mobile (Android/iOS).
 - Local development ports: API `8080`, Web `3000`, Mobile (Expo web preview) `19006`.
-- Any references to "Flutter" in acceptance criteria should be read as "client application (web/mobile)" implemented with the stack above.

 **Functional Requirements**
 *   **FR1**: A user must be able to register for an account using an email and password.